entake-org/particle-ng/README.md

 #### Selector: particle-accordion
 This selector is a parent wrapper of the following selector which contains each item
 #### Inputs
-- `collapsing` a boolean attribute that allows the user to change the mode of accordion tabs to either display multiple tabs at once or only display one tab at a time.
+- `multiple` a boolean attribute that allows the user to change the mode of accordion tabs to either display multiple tabs at once or only display one tab at a time.

 #### Selector: particle-accordion-item
 #### Inputs